Minerva Pool Walking Track in Dharawal National Park

 Dogs: Not allowed

-The walking track to Minerva Pool is located in Wedderburn, in the north-western section of Dharawal National Park, approximately 60 km south of the Sydney CBD.
+The walking track to Minerva Pool is in Wedderburn, in the north-western section of Dharawal National Park, about 60 km south of Sydney’s CBD.

-To get there, follow Victoria Road in Wedderburn all the way to the entrance gate to the national park, where Victoria Road turns into a management trail (see map location).
+To reach the track, follow Victoria Road in Wedderburn until you arrive at the entrance gate to the national park, where Victoria Road transitions into a management trail (see location on map).

-There is a free, reasonably sized car park located right at the entrance, and an information board at the car park with maps tells you more about the area.
+A free, reasonably sized car park is situated right at the entrance, with an information board displaying maps and details about the area.

-The map below gives you an idea of where the Minerva Pool walking track is located.
-The parking area is conveniently close to the start of the walking track.
+The map below provides an overview of the Minerva Pool walking track’s location, with the parking area conveniently close to the trailhead.

 JOIN SYDNEY UNCOVERED